Hexagram 50 · ䷱

 Altered handle means losing meaning.

-The legs of the cauldron are broken.
-The prince's meal is spilled and his person is soiled.
+The legs of the ting are broken.
+The prince’s meal is spilled And his person is soiled.
 Misfortune.

 Small Image